emepox/emepox/README.md

 ⭐️ My name is **Maria**, my pronouns are she/her.

-🐗 I am currently learning to code in a FullStack bootcamp in Barcelona.
+🐗 I am currently working at Bumble and living in Barcelona.

-💃🏻 I have been learning HTML, CSS, JavaScript, React, Vue and MySql.
+🎖 I am a Junior Android developer.

-🎖 I am a FullStack Junior developer.
+💃🏻 I work with Kotlin and Compose.
+I also know HTML, CSS, JavaScript, React, Vue and MySql.

 🐔 I like to make CSS Pokemon.